openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 Ex.
 604-660-2421 or 1-800-663-7867

 Hyperlink phone numbers so people can call a number by clicking on it.

+### Data redaction
+Digital wallets contain sensitive personally identifiable information.
+Consider hiding or partially hiding sensitive information such as PINs, passwords, personal information, etc to ensure confidentiality and privacy.

+Sensitive information should be hideden on default with the option to show the information.
+Consider partially hiding information to allow people to identify the information without fully revealing it.

 ## Buttons
 Buttons let people know what actions they can take.